 Continuing Professional Development (CPD) ensures professionals develop and maintain the necessary knowledge, skills and attributes to practise effectively in their field of work.
 For individuals registered with regulatory bodies, CPD is mandatory to maintain professional status and compliance.
 It is a registrant’s personal responsibility to keep their learning and development up-to-date.

 CPD requirements will vary will vary depending on your professional regulator.
 For public health professionals who are Members or Fellows of the UK Faculty of Public Health, further information can be found on the website’s CPD tab.

-For public health practitioners registered with the UKPHR, guidance on the recently published CPD policy can be found on that website.
+For public health practitioners registered with the UKPHR, guidance is available on their website.